pronebird/wordtube/readme.txt

 1. Upload the files to wp-content/plugins/wordtube

-2. Go to the web page http://www.jeroenwijering.com/?item=JW_Media_Player and download the JW Media Player and unpack the conent
+2. Go to the web page http://www.jeroenwijering.com/?item=Flash_Media_Player and download the Flash Media Player and unpack the conent

 3. Upload the file mediaplayer.swf to the wordtube folder

 4. Activate the plugin

-5. Upload a .flv video files to the wordpress upload folder or use the Upload form at Manage -> wordTube
+5. Upload a .flv video file or an mp3 sound file to the wordpress upload folder or use the Upload form at Manage -> wordTube

-6. Optional you can upload a image to show a preview of the video file
+6. Optional you can upload a image to show a preview of the video/mp3 file

-7. Go to your post an enter the tag [MEDIA=ID] or [MYPLAYLIST=ID].
+7. Go to your post and enter tag [MEDIA=ID] or [MYPLAYLIST=ID].

 That's it ...
 Have fun

 == Screenshots ==

 1. Screenshot of the Media Center Area .
-2. Demo of the Flash Player.
+2. Standard Playlist output
+3. Single Media output
+4. MP3 Player with Equalizer
+5. Playlist on the rigth side
+6. Controls off (with Mouse over effect)

+== Usage ==

+1. Configure wordTube: go to admin panel -> Options -> wordtube.

+2. Add media: Go to admin panel -> Manage -> Media Center.
+Click on 'Insert new media file'.
+Fill in the informations then submit with the submit button.

+3. Add playlist: Go to admin panel -> Manage -> Media Center.
+Click on 'Edit' (next to 'Playlist Preview').
+Fill in the informations then submit with the submit button.

+4. Insert media or playlist using editor button: on the edit post screen, click on the wordTube button then select the element to insert.

+5. Manual insert of media: type in [MEDIA=<media id>] wherever you want to display the media.
+Example: [MEDIA=1]

+6. Manual insert of playlist: type in [MYPLAYLIST=<playlist id>] wherever you want to display the playlist.
+Example: [MYPLAYLIST=1]

+7. Playlist order: to gain control over playlist order, go to admin panel -> Manage -> Media Center.
+Select the playlist you want to order in the dropdown menu of the filter part of the screen.
+Click on order field for each media to choose order, enter to save.